Muon anomalous magnetic dipole moment in the $\mu\nu$SSM: Numerical analysis

-To present numerical analysis, we scan the parameter space shown in Tab.~\ref{tab1}.
-Here the steps are chose, because the running of the program is not very fast and the scanning is broad enough to contain the possibility of more.
+To present numerical analysis, we random scan the parameter space shown in Tab.~\ref{tab1}.
 Considered that the light stop mass is easily ruled out by the experiment, we scan the parameter $m_{{\tilde u}^c_3}$ from 1 TeV.
-In Ref.~\cite{hrr}, we have investigated the signal strengths of the Higgs boson decay channels $h\rightarrow\gamma\gamma$, $h\rightarrow VV^*$ ($V=Z,W$), and $h\rightarrow f\bar{f}$ ($f=b,\tau$) in the $\mu\nu$SSM.
-The numerical results show that the signal strengths of these Higgs boson decay channels are in agreement with the SM, when the lightest stop mass $m_{{\tilde t}_1}\gtrsim 700\;{\rm GeV}$ and the lightest stau mass $m_{{\tilde \tau}_1}\gtrsim 300\;{\rm GeV}$.
-Therefore, the scanning can coincide with the experimental data of these Higgs boson decay channels.
+Now the average measured mass of the Higgs boson is~\cite{PDG1}